Last Updated on by Angie

 There are three hotels available inside Entrance 2 of the national park: Hotel Jezero, Hotel Bellevue, and Hotel Plitvice.
-Rooms range in price from $80 to $200 per night or more depending on the season (2013 pricing).
+Rooms range in price from $100 to $200+ per night or more depending on the season.

 Hotels and Campgrounds Outside the Park

-If you're feeling adventurous and in the mood to take some risks, you can skip booking a hotel in advance and hope to find someone renting out rooms once you get to to the park.
+If you're feeling adventurous and in the mood to take some risks, you can skip booking a hotel in advance and hope to find someone renting out rooms once you get to Plitvice National Park.
 While we were waiting for the bus to leave Plitvice, we saw some people doing just that.

 Plitvice Lakes National Park is a place you must visit while in Croatia.